• Skip to primary navigation

 Wrapping vegan sausages

-Once you have processed all of the ingredients into a paste, wrap about 1 and ½ tablespoon of the mixture in cling film and twist the ends to close.
+Once you have processed all of the ingredients into a paste, wrap about 1 and 1/2 tablespoons of the mixture in cling film and twist the ends to close.

 Repeat with the remaining mixture, and steam the cocktail sausages for about 12 minutes.

-The sausages will appear pale at first, don't worry, they will get a beautiful light brown color after steaming!
+The sausages will appear pale at first but don’t worry.
+They will get a beautiful light brown color after steaming!

 Vegan Sausages in a bamboo basket steamer

-Right after steaming, you might find the sausages too peppery, that is normal.
+Right after steaming, you might find the sausages too peppery, which is normal.
 I highly recommend preparing these one day ahead to let spices mellow down a little bit.

-Note: be aware these sausage are missing that thin skin that is present on the real Frankfurters.
-It could probably be done by wrapping each sausage in wet rice paper, or tofu skin, but I do not believe it would be worth the effort, especially if planning to use these sausages in recipes like stews, soup, or stir-fries.
+Note: Be aware these sausages are missing that thin skin that is present on real Frankfurters.
+It could probably be done by wrapping each sausage in wet rice paper or tofu skin, but I do not believe it would be worth the effort, especially if planning to use these sausages in recipes like stews, soup, or stir-fries.

 These mini sausages are incredibly versatile and can be used in many dishes: